tcmxx/UnityTensorflowKeras/README.md

 - This repo is made for Aalto University's [Intellicent Computational Media](https://aaltoicmcourse.github.io/) course.
 The course includes two parts: Audio(Python) and Games(Unity and Python), and this repo contains the main materials for the Unity part of the course.
 This repo is a remake based on [the original materials](https://github.com/tcmxx/CNTKUnityTools), which are made with [CNTK](https://github.com/Microsoft/CNTK).
 It will also be part of my master's thesis.

-- Note: This project is still in development.
-Don't use this unless you know that you have time to check the sourcecodes!

 ## Features:
 * Use your already made Unity ML-Agent, but enable learning in Unity editor/build without python or extra coding.